Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate Balls to Approximate SSSP

-Then there is an approximate SSSP data structure \textsc{ApproxSSSP} with the following properties: Given a weighted graph $ G $ undergoing edge deletions and edge weight increases, a fixed source node $ s $, and parameters $ p $, $ \Delta $, $ D $, and $ \epsilon $ such that
+Then there is an approximate SSSP data structure \textsc{ApproxSSSP} with the following properties: Given a weighted graph $ G $ undergoing edge deletions and edge weight increases with $ n $ nodes and initially $ m $ edges, a fixed source node $ s $, and parameters $ p $, $ \Delta $, $ D $, and $ \epsilon $ such that